top of page

 • Quiet lakes and calm rivers

-• Short to moderate distances where efficiency is less critical than comfort or tradition
+• Short to moderate distances where efficiency is less crucial than comfort or tradition

-• Trips that include portaging, where a lighter paddle is beneficial
+• Trips including portaging, where a lighter paddle is beneficial

 • Cold or wet conditions where staying dry is a priority